Naif-Ganadily/EEP_596_Assignment2/README.md

 # EEP 596 Assignment 2
 # Spam Classification using Machine Learning
-The primary objective of this project is to develop a model that can accurately classify emails as spam or not spam.
+The primary objective of this assignment is to develop a model that can accurately classify emails as spam or not spam.
 By showcasing my understanding of natural language processing, machine learning, and data preprocessing techniques.

-### Project Overview
+### Assignment Overview
 The project is structured in several stages, including data preprocessing, feature extraction, model implementation, evaluation, and prediction on external test data.
 I have implemented and compared the following classification algorithms:

 1- Logistic Regression